1MaxKoval/abalone/README.md

 ## Implementation Key Points

 * Involves an implementation game server (as well as the clients) responsible for managing the hosts.
-* Involves the use multi-threading.
+* Involves the use of multi-threading.
 * Makes use of Object-Oriented Design Pattern (MVC).
 * The main classes are tested with JUnit.